LONG BEACH, CALIF. — Pioneer has begun shipping a dozen new in-dash aftermarket head units that offer expanded smartphone-connectivity options.

 All DVD receivers are the first multimedia receivers with USB MTP for Android phones, enabling the head units to control basic playback functions on the Android phones, including play, pause, fast-forward, rewind, random and repeat.
 The head units also display song title, artist name and time information.
 Connected Android smartphones must run Android 4.0 and above and feature Android MTP.
 MTP appeared for the first time earlier this year in select Pioneer single-DIN CD receivers.

-Like previous head units, the DVD receivers also feature AppRadio Mode to view and control AppRadio-compatible apps and control other core functions of Apple and Android smartphones.
-The new models, however, simplify connectivity with the iPhone 5 through the use of a new lower-cost $70 cable adapter, which consists of a 6.5-foot RGB 26-pin-to-VGA connector and a 1.6-foot Lightning-to-USB cable.
-It wasn’t clear whether the new models would extend AppRadio compatibility to the new iPhone 5c and 5s.
+Like previous head units, the DVD receivers also feature AppRadio Mode to view and control AppRadio-compatible apps and control other core functions of Android and Apple smartphones, including the new iPhone 5s and 5c.
+The new heads, however, simplify connectivity with iPhones through the use of a new lower-cost $70 cable adapter, which consists of a 6.5-foot RGB 26-pin-to-VGA connector and a 1.6-foot Lightning- to-USB cable.

 All five DVD receivers also display Pandora metadata from Bluetooth-connected Apple and Android phones, expanding the selection of head units with that capability.